Behind the French Menu gives a tasty background to French cuisine, French dishes, how they are made and how they should be served.

 and so more close every year.
 An independent baker begins work at four or five

 in the morning in physically trying conditions; today that does not make for

-one for the most desirable professions.
-The truly successful private bakeries
+one of the most desirable professions.
+The successful private bakeries

 are run by those who simply love baking bread.
 Two hundred years ago the guild